 LD nurses also play a vital role in ensuring the uptake of screening and the promotion of well-being to a population we know have a much lower life expectancy than those without a learning disability – up to 18 years for females and 14 years less for males.
 They’re more likely to be obese and 25.2 times more likely to have epilepsy than their non-LD counterparts.
 With regards to the importance of LD nurses in reducing the need for people with LD to access acute NHS services, I think the data alone makes this point.

 We need to ensure that we involve our social care nursing colleagues in system and service transformation, because to do so without them would be at the detriment to the NHS, and our patients.
 They’re part of our health and social care system and are therefore instrumental in our long term plan, or are they not?

 I can’t help but think that future community nursing roles may look very different, requiring highly generalist nursing skills functioning within primary care networks and across the boundaries of health and social care providers.
 We talk a lot about ‘Place’ and how we deliver care in this context, but the NHS could learn a lot from our social care colleagues about delivering true compassionate care in place.

-With 2019 celebrating the 100th year of LD nursing and looking ahead to Nurses’ Day on 12th May, the NHS Transformation Unit are discussing and supporting the important role that our colleagues working in social care bring to the delivery of high-quality care, not just today – but considering the important role they have in the future sustainability of the NHS.
+With 2019 celebrating the 100th year of LD nursing and Nurses’ Day on 12th May, the NHS Transformation Unit discussed and supported the important role that our colleagues working in social care bring to the delivery of high-quality care, not just today – but considering the important role they have in the future sustainability of the NHS.

-We’re delighted that we‘ve linked up with Skills for Care this week.
+We were delighted that we linked up with Skills for Care for the week.
 Skills for Care supports adult social care services to deliver what the people they support need and what commissioners and regulators expect.
-Throughout the week will we continue to promote the role of nurses working in social care and why on 12th May, Florence Nightingale’s birthday, they should be celebrated.
+Throughout the week we continued to promote the role of nurses working in social care and why on 12th May, Florence Nightingale’s birthday, they should be celebrated.